beaubreedlove/FantasyFootball/rules.md

 1.  <a id="schedule">Schedule</a>
     1.  <a id="regular-season">Regular Season</a>
         1. The schedule will determined by Yahoo!
 Sports.
-        1. There will be 13 games for each team in the regular season, corresponding to the first 13 weeks of the NFL regular season.
+        1. There will be 14 games for each team in the regular season, corresponding to the first 14 weeks of the NFL regular season.
         1. Each team will play one game every week.
         1. Each team will play against each other team once.
     1.  <a id="playoffs">Playoffs</a>
         1. 7 Teams will qualify for the playoffs.
             1. Yahoo Sports!
 Limits leagues to an 8 team playoff format, so the real playoff schedule will be announced by the commissioner each week.
-        1. The highest seed in the regular season will receive a bye on week 14.
+        1. The highest seed in the regular season will receive a bye on week 15.
-        1. Playoffs will take place during weeks 14 through 16.
+        1. Playoffs will take place during weeks 15 through 17.
-            1. Week 14 matchups
+            1. Week 15 matchups
                 1. Seed 2 chooses a team among seeds 3 though 7, that they will play against.
                     1. This choice must be made on or before 1pm (EST) the Tuesday before the games or the choice will default to the highest available seed number.
                 1. The lowest remaining seed chooses a team among seeds 5 though 7, excluding the team chosen by seed 2, that they will play against.
                     1. This choice must be made on or before 7pm (EST) the Tuesday before the games or the choice will default to the highest available seed number.
                 1. The remaining two teams between seeds 4 and 7 play against each other.
-            1. Week 15 matchups
+            1. Week 16 matchups
-                1. Seed 1 chooses a team among the winners of week 14 to play against.
+                1. Seed 1 chooses a team among the winners of week 15 to play against.
                     1. This choice must be made on or before 7pm (EST) the Tuesday before the games or the choice will default to the highest available seed number.
-                1. Remaining two winners of week 14 faceoff.
+                1. Remaining two winners of week 15 faceoff.
-            1. Week 16 matchups
+            1. Week 17 matchups
                 1. Superbowl
-                    1. Two winning teams from week 15 faceoff.
+                    1. Two winning teams from week 16 faceoff.
                     1. Winner is 1st place
                     1. Loser is 2nd place
                 1. Consolation bowl
-                    1. Two losing teams from week 15 faceoff.
+                    1. Two losing teams from week 16 faceoff.
                     1. Winner is 3rd place
                     1. Loser is 4th place
-        1. For the sake of prizes, the 3 losing teams in week 14 will be considered 5th, 6th, and 7th place in no particular order.
+        1. For the sake of prizes, the 3 losing teams in week 16 will be considered 5th, 6th, and 7th place in no particular order.
-        1. Teams who don't qualify for the playoffs will be locked from making player moves including adds and drops, but will still be able to set their lineups.
-            1. The losing teams during week 14 will also be locked from making player moves.
 1.  <a id="money">Money</a>
     1.  <a id="fees">League Fees</a>
         1. Payment